Use Taints and Tolerations with Oracle Cloud Native Environment

 Example Output:

-3. Apply a NoSchedule taint to the worker nodes.
+Apply a NoSchedule taint to the worker nodes.

-kubectl taint node ocne-worker-01 dedicated=test-taint:NoSchedule
+kubectl taint node ocne-worker-1 dedicated=test-taint:NoSchedule kubectl taint node ocne-worker-2 dedicated=test-taint:NoSchedule

-Where the Taint's Key, Value and Effect are:
+Where the taint's Key, Value, and Effect are:

-Key = dedicated
+- Key = dedicated

-Value = test-taint
+- Value = test-taint

-Effect = NoSchedule
+- Effect = NoSchedule

-4. Confirm the taint applied to both worker nodes.
+Confirm the taint applied to both worker nodes.

 kubectl describe nodes | grep -i taints